auxoncorp/modality-probe/modality-probe-capi/README.md

 result = modality_probe_merge_snapshot(ACTUATOR, &snap);
 ```

-These things work best when they’re used in-band.
-That is, they’re
+This work best when they’re used in-band.
+That is, they’re tacked onto
-tacked onto an existing interaction as an extra few bytes that can be
+an existing interaction as an extra few bytes that can be unpacked on
-unpacked on the other end and interpreted as a snapshot that the
+the other end and interpreted as a snapshot that the receiving probe
-receiving probe can merge into its probe.
-When these things occur out
+can merge into its probe.
+When these things occur out of band, the
-of band, the veracity of the causal relationships Modality Probe is
+veracity of the causal relationships Modality Probe is meant to
-meant to capture erodes—the exchanges tell us only that two components
+capture erodes—the exchanges tell us only that two components are
-are related, but not how they are.
+related, but not how.

 ### “Now” (Integrating a Probe’s data into your existing logging)

-Modality Probe’s “now” API allows one to associate traced events with
+Modality Probe’s “now” API allows you to associate traced events with
 your existing logging infrastructure by embedding a probe’s current
 clock value into your log messages: